eth-cscs/cpp-course-2023/03_02_data_access_algorithms_ranges/p1_containers_algorithms_ranges.md

 # C++ algorithms

 - You must've heard about `std::sort`
-- The C++ standard library provides generic implementations of many commonplace algorithms too
+- The C++ standard library provides generic implementations of many common algorithms too
 - The algorithms work on *ranges* of iterators:
     - For example, the `begin()` and `end()` iterators of you container form a range together
     - The underlying container doesn't matter, you can run the algorithms on any range